 In order for a safety program to be successful you'll need to engage all of your personnel.
 Make sure to add your employees to Safesite and assign them to the project(s) they will be active on.
 For example, adding Jim to project X with a weekly action of 1 inspection and 2 observations is better than adding Jim to various projects he does not have any Weekly Actions assigned.
 It is important to note that only ORG members will be factored into your Safesite score.

-The overall score factors all safety actions, even ones you may not use yet.
+By default the Safesite score factors all safety actions, even ones you may not use yet.
 So make sure admins set weekly safety actions for all personnel to reach expectations.
 Once Weekly Actions are set, personnel will know what to complete for the week via Action Cards Keeping everyone in the loop on what needs to be done and what has been completed will ensure expectations are met.

 Most importantly, keep personnel accountable for completion of their Weekly Actions.
 Admins can utilize our Project, Group or Leaderboard Dashboard to see in real-time who is fulfilling their weekly actions requirement.

 Follow the guidance below and set Weekly Actions for your personnel to earn a high Safesite Score:

 - Personnel assigned to project complete regular inspections